Mattwen/jekyll-now/_posts/2018-10-01-speed-test-cli.md

 This code writes to a CSV in a SMB share called speedtest.csv

-When I created the scatterplot above I converted to an xlsx and selected the data and inserted the chart.
+When I created the scatterplot above I converted to an .xlsx and selected the data and inserted the chart.